Riding a jet ski does not only give you a fun experience but it also has a lot of benefits.

 Wear a safety lanyard around your wrist.

 You can ride a jet ski either by sitting down or standing up depending on the type of jet ski you are riding.
-Aside from the categorizations above, jet skis can be further categorized into either stand up or sit down.
+Aside from the categorizations above, jet skis can be further categorized into either stand-up or sit-down.
+A stand-up jet ski is smaller, lighter, and designed for tricks and sport riding, making it popular among experienced riders.
+A sit-down jet ski is larger, more stable, and ideal for cruising or riding with passengers, making it a better choice for beginners or families.
+Both offer unique experiences depending on your skill level and preferences.
 Below is a table showing the difference between the two styles.

 Cheaper than the majority of sit down jet skis